Linear combinations

 Other ways to use this constructor are discussed under AbstractLinear.

-See also Basis, AbstractLinear, Linear, Linear1.
+See also Basis, AbstractLinear, Linear, Linear1, basis, coordinates.

 Examples